ralphyz/color_clock/readme.md

  psk="your_password"
 }
 ```
+Be sure to use your SSID (Wifi network name) and password for your network.

 ## Boot the Pi
-Boot the pi with the SDCard card inside.
+Now put the SDCard into the pi and turn it on.
 When it comes online, it will have SSH enabled.
-If it does not connect, be sure you have the SSID and PSK correct for your wireless.
+If it does not connect, be sure you have the SSID (wireless name) and PSK (wireless password) correct.
+Without HDMI and keyboard, you will have to find the device on your network.
+You need the IP address to log in and set it up.

 SSH into the machine, using `raspberry` as the default password
 ```